 The kitchen is one of the most popular targets for renovation, but many homeowners wonder how to maximize space in a small kitchen like those found in most NYC apartments.
 Limited space and 90-degree angles can create unique obstacles and inefficiencies, so it’s crucial to plan a well-thought-out, space-saving kitchen design before jumping in.

-The average homeowner struggling for a small kitchen remodel ideas might not know whether he or she can maximize space in a small kitchen by simply installing a Lazy Susan and a few sliding pot organizers or whether it calls for a full set of custom cabinets.
+The average homeowner struggling for small kitchen remodel ideas might not know whether he or she can maximize space in a small kitchen by simply installing a Lazy Susan and a few sliding pot organizers or whether it calls for a full set of custom cabinets.
 Fortunately, an all-inclusive design and build firm can help implement smart, strategic design techniques to make the most out of any small kitchen.
 Keep reading for our suggestions and check out this great Redfin round-up of tips for making the most of a small kitchen, including some from yours truly.

 Making Your Plan